What Is A Project Charter vs Project Plan (Example, Template)

 Project Charter vs Project Plan

-The project charter and project management plan are both essential documents for a successful project.
+The project charter and project management plan are both essential documents for a successful project but there are key differences.

 The project charter is issued by the project sponsor, which formally authorizes the existence of the project and gives the project manager permission to allocate organizational resources to complete project activities.